Life imitating art? Warhol-inspired soup for sale

-NEW YORK (Reuters) - Fifty years after artist Andy Warhol created one of the art world’s most iconic images with his red and white painting of a tomato soup can, the company that inspired the work is selling limited-edition soup with designer labels.
+NEW YORK, Sept 11 (Reuters) - Fifty years after artist Andy Warhol created one of the art world’s most iconic images with his red and white painting of a tomato soup can, the company that inspired the work is selling limited-edition soup with designer labels.

 Campbell’s Soup has launched a series of four canned tomato soups with labels that pay homage to Warhol’s 1962 work of art “32 Campbell’s Soup Cans.”